Buzaabah/Buzaabah.github.io/blogpost/my_blogpost.md

 One of the challenges of multilingual model pre-training is data imbalance.
 Given an imbalanced multilingual corpus like WURA, it is important to carefully control how many times a dataset can be repeated during training to avoid overfitting and memorization.

 To address this, we sample from 19 languages in WURA corpus using [UniMax sampling](https://arxiv.org/abs/2304.09151) which attempts to sample as uniformaly as possible across languages while controling the extent of data repeats for any language.
-Rare languages were up-sampled by at most four epochs which was found to incur no discernible degradation during model training [Muennighoff et al.,](https://openreview.net/pdf?id=j5BuTrEj35).
+Rare languages were up-sampled by at most four epochs which was found to incur no discernible degradation during model training [[Muennighoff et al.,](https://openreview.net/pdf?id=j5BuTrEj35)].

 The figure below shows tokens per language in our training corpus and the sampling proportations using unimax sampling.
 <p align="center">